decalage2/balbuzard/README.md

 Important note: while balbuzard and bbharvest are straightforward and readily usable, bbcrack is still an experimental tool and it has not been tested on many samples yet.
 Please [contact me](http://www.decalage.info/contact) if you test these tools on malware samples to tell me if it works or not.

-See <http://www.decalage.info/python/balbuzard> for more info.
+See <http://www.decalage.info/python/balbuzard> for more info and other tools.

 ----------------------------------------------------------------------------------